yssource/rhai/doc/src/engine/custom-syntax.md

 let result = engine.eval_expression_tree(context, scope, expr)?;
 ```

-As can be seem above, most arguments are simply passed straight-through to `engine::eval_expression_tree`.

 ### Declare Variables

 New variables maybe declared (usually with a variable name that is passed in via `$ident$).